Key conversion and ROI metrics of hotel chatbots

 Chatbots are increasingly popular on e-commerce platforms, including hotel websites.
 This is because they provide immediate answers to customers’ requests and drive online conversion.
 But by how much, exactly?

-Answering this question on the impact of chatbots on hotel website conversion is easy.
+Answering this question on the impact of ai chatbots on hotel website conversion is easy.
 This is, of course, thanks to Google Analytics.
 Also, to the tracking code we added on all the reservation requests that Quicktext chatbot sends to booking engines.

 Hotel Tilsitt, a 3* hotel in Paris, ran an extensive test of Quicktext from May to October, 2019.